eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 If one these verifications fail, the Wallet Unit will delete the PID or attestation, and will inform the User that issuance was not successful.

-##### 6.6.2.6 User activates the PID or attestation
+##### 6.6.2.6 User activates the PID

-As documented in \[Topic 9\], to achieve Level of Assurance (LoA) "high", [Commission Implementing Regulation (EU) 2015/1502](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1502) requires that an activation process must be implemented to verify that the PID or attestation was delivered only into the possession of the person to whom it belongs.
-This can be done, for example, by entering a PIN code that was sent by the PID Provider or Attestation Provider to the User 'out of band', for example by means of a letter sent to their official postal address.
+As documented in \[Topic 9\], to achieve Level of Assurance (LoA) "high", [Commission Implementing Regulation (EU) 2015/1502](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:32015R1502) requires that an activation process will be implemented to verify that a PID was in fact delivered into the possession of the person to whom it belongs.
+The User can activate a PID, for example, by entering a PIN code that was sent by the PID Provider to the User 'out of band', for example by means of a letter sent to their official postal address.

+Activation is required only for PIDs, since the eIDASv2 Regulation only requires PIDs to be issued at LoA "high".
+A similar activation process may be used for QEAAs, PuB-EAAs or non-qualified EAAs, up to the decision of the Attestation Provider.

 #### 6.6.3 PID or attestation presentation to Relying Party